 The answer to this question depends on the type of credit card in question.
 I’ll explain how to determine the answer.

-Before you cancel a credit card you should consider a few things:
+Before you cancel a credit card, consider a few things:

 Do the benefits outweigh the annual fee?

-Some credit cards may be worth keeping and paying an annual fee.
+Some credit cards may be worth keeping even if that means paying an annual fee.

-For example, I keep my American Airlines credit card open despite the $95 annual fee because of the benefits.
+For example, I hardly ever use my American Airlines co-branded credit card.
+But I keep it open despite the $95 annual fee because of the benefits.
 Here are a few: